Tarzan (1999 film): Accolades

-Adaptations
+Legacy

+Television series

 A spin-off animated series, The Legend of Tarzan, ran from 2001 to 2003.
 The series picks up where the film left off, with Tarzan adjusting to his new role as leader of the apes following Kerchak's death, and Jane (whom he has since married) adjusting to life in the jungle.

+Direct-to-video followups

 In July 1999, Disney announced that they were planning a sequel for Tarzan.
 In 2002, Tarzan & Jane was released as a direct-to-video sequel, with Michael T. Weiss replacing Goldwyn as the voice of Tarzan.
 Tarzan II, a direct-to-video follow-up, was released in 2005.

+Broadway musical

 A Broadway musical produced by Disney Theatrical, also titled Tarzan, began previews on March 24, 2006.
 It had an official opening night on May 10 of the same year.
 After running for over a year on Broadway, the show closed on July 8, 2007.

+Video games

 Five Tarzan video games have been released on various platforms.
 Tarzan's home is also featured as a playable world, "Deep Jungle", in the 2002 game Kingdom Hearts, and in the 2013 HD remaster Kingdom Hearts HD 1.5 Remix, in which Goldwyn and Blessed were the only actors from the film to reprise their roles, while Jane was voiced by Naia Kelly and Audrey Wasilewski reprised her role as Terk from the 1999 video game based on the film; Kerchak and Kala appeared, but were silent, while Tantor and Professor Porter were absent.
 The world was originally meant to return in Kingdom Hearts: Chain of Memories, but ultimately did not appear and has not appeared in any subsequent Kingdom Hearts games.

+Legal issues

+Edgar Rice Burroughs, Inc. holds the rights of Tarzan as the use of these characters are since limited.
+During the production of House of Mouse episodes, crew members, Bobs Gannaway and Tony Craig, were forbidden to use these characters in the show, alongside restricting the use of other characters by different owners except only allowing original characters from the Disney canon.
+Also regarding Burroughs' ownership, the characters are omitted from Disney Emoji Blitz (app run by Jam City).
+The Tarzan's Treehouse attraction in the 2011 video game Kinect: Disneyland Adventures was also omitted due to licensing issues.